liferay/liferay-docs/userGuide/en/chapters/17-using-the-control-panel.markdown

 The default value is already populated.
 If you have customized the field for your installation, enter the custom value here.

 When you are finished, click *Save*.
-Next, let's examine how to configure portal-wide user settings.
+Now that we've looked at various options for integrating existing users into Liferay, let's look at other Liferay portal settings.

+## Configuring Additional Portal Settings

+Go back to the Control Panel, and click on *Portal Settings* under the *Configuration* heading.
+We've already looked at the options available from the *General* and *Authentication* links.
+Now let's examine the other portal settings options.

 ### Users [](id=users-liferay-portal-6-2-user-guide-16-en)

+If you click on *Users* from the Portal Settings screen, you'll find three tabs:
-The Users page of Portal Settings has three tabs: Fields, Reserved Credentials and Default User Associations.
+Fields, Reserved Credentials and Default User Associations.

 The Fields tab allows you to enable/disable the following fields: